Sorry, you need to enable JavaScript to visit this website.

 In December 2019, the Ministry of Climate, Energy and Utilities established the Youth Climate Council.

 The voice of young people is important in the climate debate.
 Young people must help to ensure a sustainable future.
-The purpose of the Youth Climate Council is to give young people a voice and engage them in the policy-making process that will help tackle the growing challenges of global climate change.
+The purpose of the Youth Climate Council is to give young people a voice and engage them in the policymaking process that will help tackle the growing challenges of global climate change.

 Furthermore, the Youth Climate Council is active in the public climate debate and in a range of different national and international climate-related events.

-The Youth Climate Council consists of 14 members aged 18 to 29 years.
+The Youth Climate Council consists of 14 members aged 18 to 28.
 The members are appointed for a two-year period.
 They come from all parts of Denmark, from different fields of study, and they represent different approaches to the climate challenge.

 The composition of the Council is as follows: